Table of Contents

-Jonathan didn’t want to be detained by his father‘s unbelief and fears, so he took his armor-bearer and went alone to the edge of the enemy camp (verse 3).
+Jonathan was a man of faith and nobility.
+His trust in God was first revealed when he accompanied his father King Saul to war against the Philistines (1 Samuel 14).
+He didn’t want to be detained by his father‘s unbelief and fears, so he took his armor-bearer and went alone to the edge of the enemy camp (verse 3).
 Being filled with faith in God’s power to deliver, he said to his armor-bearer, “Perhaps the Lord will act in our behalf.
 Nothing can hinder the Lord from saving, whether by many or by few” (verse 6).

-In faith, Jonathan attacked the camp and killed twenty Philistines (verse 14).
-And the Lord sent an earthquake which caused a great panic among the enemy lines (v.
-15).
+In faith, Jonathan attacked the camp and killed twenty Philistines (1 Samuel 14:14).
+And the Lord sent an earthquake which caused a great panic among the enemy lines (verse 15).
 At this point, King Saul and his troops joined him by following the terrified army and overcame them.
-“So the LORD saved Israel that day, and the battle shifted to Beth Aven” (v.23).
+“So the LORD saved Israel that day, and the battle shifted to Beth Aven” (verse 23).

 And Jonathan made a covenant with the house of David (1 Samuel 20:16).
 But when Saul sensed of Jonathan’s support to David, he tried to kill him by throwing a spear at him (1 Samuel 20:33).
 And he called him a “stupid son of a whore” (1 Samuel 20:30).
 But his father’s actions didn’t deter him from standing for what is right.